The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 I wish I had a little more room to squeeze myself in, to get different angles, but I was at the mercy of the hole my bathtub lives in.
 Ha!

-Looking back at the photos, I wish I’d filled up the tub more, too.
+Looking back at the photos, I wish I’d filled the tub with more water, too.
 Now I know for next time.
 Other than that, I’m pleased with the images.

 I am not sharing the ones with her belly and almost nude body out of respect.
 I wouldn’t want my whole body on the internet, so you’ll have to use your imagination.